Stock futures trade higher following global tech swoon

 U.S. equity futures turned higher overnight to end the week following global selling in technology shares.

-The major futures indexes suggest a rise of 0.5% for the Nasdaq and a gain of 0.4% for the S&P 500.
+The major futures indexes suggest a rise of 0.2% when the Wall Street session begins.

 GET FOX BUSINESS ON THE GO BY CLICKING HERE